 4. Make the use of vertical space

 Plants don’t have to grow on the ground.
-If ground space is at a premium, hang plants on a wall instead.
+If space is at a premium, hang plants on a wall instead.
 You can use a trellis or hang hooks to hold the containers, or you can opt to fix planters underneath the windows.

 Creating a vertical herb garden is a great way to make the most of small gardens.
 You can grow all sorts of herbs this way - basil, coriander, thyme, and more, making your garden look and smell great.